Newport

 Our sailing instructors have years of experience, including teaching and coaching sailors with disabilities.
 We provide all required safety equipment, and our instructors accompany every group on the water.

-The Sail To Prevail fleet in Newport includes seven 20-foot “Independence” sailboats, which were custom designed and built so that even the most disabled sailor can handle the boat.
-Each “Independence” contains two swiveling supported seats for those in wheelchairs.
+The Sail To Prevail fleet in Newport includes seven 20-foot “Independence” sailboats, which were custom designed to be safe and stable on the water.
+Each “Independence” contains two seats with back-support and a 4-point harness for those who need extra support for balance.
+There is “bench seating” for up to four other individuals.
 Families, friends and doctors are encouraged to join, as our boats can accommodate up to five participants and one instructor.

 • The feeling of sailing lasts forever!